The Millennium (Seinfeld): Plot

-The New York Mets management asks George to leave the New York Yankees and become their head scout.
-He decides to leave in a blaze of glory with a dramatic firing, but his efforts only end up making him look better.
-He wears Babe Ruth's uniform and gets food stains on it, but Mr. Steinbrenner praises him, thinking it shows an "out with the old, in with the new" mentality.
+The New York Mets management secretly asks George to leave the New York Yankees and become their head scout, but he needs to get fired first.
+He decides to go out in a blaze of glory, but his efforts only end up making him look better.
+He wears Babe Ruth's uniform and deliberately gets food stains on it, but Mr. Steinbrenner praises him, thinking it shows an "out with the old, in with the new" mentality.
 George runs through Yankee Stadium during a game, wearing a flesh-colored body suit, that wins the enthusiasm of fans.
 He destroys a Yankees' World Series trophy by hitching it to his car and driving through the parking lot while screaming insults with a megaphone.
-This finally brings the ire of Steinbrenner, but Mr. Wilhelm takes the blame for ordering the destruction of the trophy, gets fired and takes the job with the Mets.
+That finally raises the ire of Steinbrenner, but Mr. Wilhelm takes the blame for ordering the destruction of the trophy, getting fired and taking the job with the Mets.

-Elaine tries to run an ethnic-themed clothes store called Putumayo out of business after receiving bad customer service.
-She tries shopping at a competing store, Cinco de Mayo, but discovers that the same woman owns both stores.
-She tells Kramer to change all the price tags to 99 cents, but he accidentally breaks the pricing gun before he can finish.
-Instead, he takes the desiccant packs from the clothes, eats some chips the store gives out to customers, and unknowingly drops one of the desiccant packs in the salsa.
+Elaine tries to run an ethnic-themed clothing store called "Putumayo" out of business after receiving bad customer service from the owner.
+She shops extensively at a competing store, "Cinco de Mayo", only to discover that the same woman owns both stores.
+She schemes with Kramer to change all the Putumayo price tags to 99 cents, but he accidentally breaks the pricing gun before he can finish.
+Instead, he takes the desiccant packs from the clothes.
+When he eats some chips the store gives out to customers, he unknowingly drops one of the desiccant packs in the salsa.